| Route- and Travel planners

 ''Designing Solutions for the Algorithmic Future''

-that exploit novel information structures and computational approaches in any context.
+structures and approaches in any context.

 The Chair for Algorithms and Complexity is led by professor Hans L. Bodlaender and is part of